 The PCC foresees, in its article 1-A, the main principles in force in public procurement.
-They are the following: legality; public interest; impartiality; proportionality; good faith; protection of legitimate expectations; sustainability; responsibility; competition; publicity; transparency; equal treatment; and non-discrimination.
+They are the following: legality; public interest; impartiality; proportionality; good faith; protection of legitimate expectations; sustainability; responsibility; competition; publicity; transparency; and equal treatment and non-discrimination.

-They are relevant not only to the interpretation but also to the validity of a procurement procedure.
+These principles are relevant not only to the interpretation but also to the validity of a procurement procedure.